-Credit Scores and FHA LoansCompared to any other loan program, FHA is easier to qualify for, credit wise.
+Credit Scores and FHA LoansCompared to any other loan program, FHA is easier to qualify for, credit-wise.
 Although FHA states that the minimum middle credit score requirement is 580, there are some restrictions to this such as sales price or loan amount, down payment, alternative trade lines, etc. Ideally, a borrower with a middle FICO score of 640 and above gets a better interest rate.
-There will also be no restrictions or very little overlay that a lender can impose on the loan if the borrower’s credit score is at least at 640.
-Needless to say, borrowers with credit scores less than 640 are not excluded in getting an FHA-insured loan.
+There will also be no restrictions or minimal overlay that a lender can impose on the loan if the borrower’s credit score is at least at 640.
+Borrowers with credit scores less than 640 are not excluded in getting an FHA-insured loan.
 On the contrary, they can qualify for an FHA loan with a mid- FICO score as low as 580 and therefore encouraged to apply.

-If the collection account balances cumulatively add up to $2,000 or more, the borrower is required to either: (a) pay the debt in full, or (b) must have a payment arrangement with the credit, and must show that payments are being made in the last 90 days and mirrors the payment arrangement itself.
+If the collection account balances cumulatively add up to $2,000 or more, the borrower is required to either: (a) pay the debt in full, or (b) must have a payment arrangement with the credit.
+They must show that payments are being made in the last 90 days and mirror the payment arrangement itself.
 If neither one is applicable, the lender will sum up all open, non-medical collections, and calculate 5% of the total outstanding balance and include the payment as a debt in calculating the borrower’s debt-to-income (DTI) ratio.

 For more information about FHA loans and the credit score requirements, please contact our FHA Loan Originators or use the tools on this website.